How to Get a Real Estate License in California | ADHI Schools

 Here's what you need to know about the process to ensure your success.

-Step 1.
 Meet the General Requirements to Prequalify

 One of the critical steps in getting a real estate license in California is passing the Salesperson license exam.
-In order to qualify to take the exam, you must meet the following general requirements as listed by the DRE:
+In order to qualify to take the exam, you must meet the following general requirements as specified by the DRE:

 • Be at least 18 years of age